neurologic/Comparative-Animal-Behavior/assessment-sum/assessment_components.md

 ***Q. Was the stimulus strength at time=4 stronger in A compared to B or weaker in A compared to B?***

+## Section 3

+***Q: Think (and refer) back to the experiment on stickleback fish aggression that you analyzed.
+Which stimulus was the strongest for aggression?
+Which stimulus was the weakest?
+What evidence do you have to support your answers?***